Where to Retire: Income, Home, and Taxes

 Alaska

-No state income taxes; there is no state sales tax except for cities which may impose one of up to $1.75.
-AK has average property taxes of around 1.2% and some cities offer a homestead exemption for seniors age 65 and older (note: the state does not have a statewide exemption).
+Alaska has no state income tax.
+There is no state sales tax, but cities and boroughs may impose their own local sales taxes, which can range from 0% to over 7% (e.g., up to 7.5% or even 9.5% in some areas).
+Alaska has average property taxes of around 1.2%, and some cities and boroughs offer a homestead exemption for seniors age 65 and older (the state itself does not have a statewide property tax exemption).

 Military retirement pay is fully tax exempt.